GlobalAICommunity/Community/email_welcome.md

 - Request form to stream via StreamYard on the Global AI Channels (Youtube / Facebook / LinkedIn / X)
 - Statistics of your chapter

+*Please not we are continuously working on adding new features to the chapter space.*

 ### Email address
 For your chapter you have a unique email adress with office 365 licence from to community to your community with.